White House says U.S.-China trade deal among issues in broad review | Business

 Psaki said the Biden administration was focused on approaching the U.S.-China relationship "from a position of strength, and that means coordinating and communicating with our allies and partners about how we're going to work with China."
 Trump signed the Phase 1 trade agreement with Chinese President Xi Jinping in January 2020, easing a nearly 18-month trade war in which U.S. and Chinese goods worth hundreds of billions of dollars were hit by tit-for-tat tariffs, slowing trade between the world's two largest economies.

 Under the deal, Beijing promised to boost purchases of U.S. agricultural and manufactured goods, energy and services by $200 billion above 2017 levels over two years.
 But its purchases fell far short in 2020.
-Chad Bown, a fellow at the Peterson Institute for International Economics, this month released an analysis showing that China's purchases of U.S. goods in 2020 fell 42% short of the commitment Beijing made in the trade agreement.
+Chad Bown, a fellow at the Peterson Institute for International Economics, released an analysis this month showing China's purchases of U.S. goods in 2020 fell 42% short of the commitment Beijing made in the trade agreement.

+The Biden administration will hold off on changes to some $370 billion in U.S. tariffs in place on Chinese imports while the review is underway, an administration official said.
+"We are holding on changes as we undertake a full-scale review to identify the best ways to work collectively with other countries to exert maximum pressure on China," the official said.

 No comment was immediately available from the White House on whether the Biden administration was actively considering withdrawing from the interim trade deal.
 Treasury Secretary Janet Yellen also flagged a comprehensive review of China's implementation of the trade deal in written responses to questions from lawmakers last week, and said Washington would work with allies to address "abusive" practices by the world's second-largest economy.